Best 9mm Pistols [2026]: Home Defense, Competition, and CCW

 What about size?
 While the gun is a little chunkier than some, they have size options to fit just about anyone out there.

-Two grip options are available, the compact 15-round grip or the full-size 18-round grip.
+Two grip options are available: the compact 15-round grip or the full-size 18-round grip.
 Barrels are available in 4-, 4.5-, and 5-inch lengths.
 Walther sells every configuration, so you can get whatever size grip with whatever size barrel you wish.

 Additionally, Walther has recently introduced the PDP-F, which sports a slimmer grip front-to-back for those with smaller hands.
 The F-series is available in both 3.5 and 4-inch barrels.

 I have two PDPs, which are among my favorite striker-fire pistols I own.
 Our content creator, Sean, has three different PDPs, with his main one having been pushed past the 10,000-round mark without issue.
-We love these guns for the performance-to-price ratio.
+And one of our other editors, Scott Murdock, also owns a PDP for duty and home-defense usage.

 Check out our full review here or watch the video review below.